wagner2010/gsoc/templates/ideas-page.md

 | {{ Moderate}}                          | {{ Medium}} | {{ }}       | {{ [@foo][], [@bar][] }} |

 #### Technical Details
 Provide an optional heatmap and color bar underneath the PCA visualizer (by shifting the lower axes) that shows the magnitude of each feature value to the component.
 This provides an explanation of which features are contributing the most to which component.
-More information about this project can be found at (https://github.com/DistrictDataLabs/yellowbrick/issues/615)
+More information about this project can be found [here](https://github.com/DistrictDataLabs/yellowbrick/issues/615)

 ###  Idea Title